 Things came to a head on November 30, 1964, when the Mets Club was informed that the Divisional Council had cancelled the lease and loan agreement and would retain ownership of the land and any improvements that had been affected.

-Realizing that they would have to somehow find the resources to repay this loan, the Mets formed a new committee to firstly find the money and then to invite the existing clubs in Cape Town to bury their differences and their individual identities in a new, strong, unified club for the good of motor sport.
+Realising that they would have to somehow find the resources to repay this loan, the Mets formed a new committee to firstly find the money and then to invite the existing clubs in Cape Town to bury their differences and their individual identities in a new, strong, unified club for the good of motor sport.
 Adrian Pheiffer was chairman and Denis Joubert was the secretary.
-With the enthusiastic support of many other club members they successfully organized a major eight day Argus Motor Show Extravaganza at the Goodwood Showgrounds.
+With the enthusiastic support of many other club members they successfully organised a major eight day Argus Motor Show Extravaganza at the Goodwood Showgrounds.
 The event was a huge success and raised money to repay the debt.

 Thereafter amid some die-hard opposition from some older Club members the Mets, the AARC, the Cape Rally Association, the Kape Kart Klub and the MotorSports Marshals Association combined to form the Western Province Motor Club.
 The first Chairman was Adrian Pheiffer, who was followed by Ted Lanfear, Ronnie Hare and Denis Joubert.